gabrie30/ghorg/README.md

 ## Setup and Configuration

-Configuration can be set in two ways.
+Configuration for each clone can be set in two ways.
 The first is in `$HOME/.config/ghorg/conf.yaml`.
-This file will be created from the [sample-conf.yaml](https://github.com/gabrie30/ghorg/blob/master/sample-conf.yaml) and copied into `$HOME/.config/ghorg/conf.yaml`.
-The second is setting flags via the cli, run `$ ghorg clone --help` for a list of flags.
-A flag set on the command line will overwrite whats set in the conf.yaml
+This file should be created from the [sample-conf.yaml](https://github.com/gabrie30/ghorg/blob/master/sample-conf.yaml) by copying into `$HOME/.config/ghorg/conf.yaml`.
+The second method of configuration is setting flags via the cli, run `$ ghorg clone --help` for a list of flags.
+A flag set on the command line will overwrite any setting in the conf.yaml

 ### github setup
 1. Create [Personal Access Token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) with all `repo` scopes.
-This token can be [added here](https://github.com/gabrie30/ghorg/blob/master/sample-conf.yaml#L6-L10) to your `ghorg/conf.yaml` as a cli flag, or your [osx keychain](https://help.github.com/en/github/using-git/caching-your-github-password-in-git).
+Update `GHORG_GITHUB_TOKEN` in your `ghorg/conf.yaml`, as a cli flag, or add to your [osx keychain](https://help.github.com/en/github/using-git/caching-your-github-password-in-git).

 ### gitlab setup

 1. Create [Personal Access Token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) with `api` scopes.
-This token can be added to your `ghorg/conf.yaml` as a cli flag, or your [osx keychain](https://help.github.com/en/github/using-git/caching-your-github-password-in-git).
+This token can be added to your `ghorg/conf.yaml`, as a cli flag, or your [osx keychain](https://help.github.com/en/github/using-git/caching-your-github-password-in-git).
-1. Update [GitLab specific](https://github.com/gabrie30/ghorg/blob/master/sample-conf.yaml#L13-L34) config in your `ghorg/conf.yaml` or via cli flags
+1. Update the `GitLab Specific`config in your `ghorg/conf.yaml` or via cli flags
-1. Update [SCM type](https://github.com/gabrie30/ghorg/blob/master/sample-conf.yaml#L54-L57) to `gitlab` in your `ghorg/conf.yaml` or via cli flags
+1. Update `GHORG_SCM_TYPE` to `gitlab` in your `ghorg/conf.yaml` or via cli flags
+1. See [examples/gitlab.md](https://github.com/gabrie30/ghorg/blob/master/examples/gitlab.md) on how to run

 ### bitbucket setup